If you are not able to find the answer to your question here, please visit our Contact page and get in touch.

-If you are aged 8-19, or up to 25 for those with additional needs, you can be a member of Manchester Youth Zone.
+If you are aged 8-19, or up to 25 if you have additional needs, you can become a Member of Manchester Youth Zone.

 To sign up, you will need to complete a membership form.
-Download the application form or pick one up from reception.
-Anyone under the age of 16 must have their membership form signed by a parent or guardian.
+You can complete an online form or pick one up from reception.
+Anybody under the age of 16 must have their membership form signed by a parent or guardian.

-Any young person under 13 years old cannot leave the centre unsupervised unless a parent or guardian has completed a “Consent to Leave” form (available at reception).
+Young people aged 11 and under cannot leave the Youth Zone unsupervised unless a parent or guardian has completed a “Consent to Leave” form, which is avaliable at reception.

 We do our best to ensure that all young people are safe at Manchester Youth Zone.

-- All staff and volunteers receive safeguarding training.
-Our Safeguarding Officer deals with all concerns about young people and takes necessary steps to ensure their safety.
+All staff and volunteers receive regular safeguarding training.
+Our Safeguarding Officer deals with all concerns about young people and takes the necessary steps to ensure their safety.

-- Staff are trained in Team-Teach, a method of dealing with challenging behaviour that promotes de-escalation and the reduction of risk and restraint.
-It also supports teaching, learning and caring through increasing staff confidence and competence.
-Team-Teach has been awarded a National Training Award and is widely used.
+Staff are trained in Team-Teach, a method of dealing with challenging behaviour that promotes de-escalation and the reduction of risk and restraint.
+It also supports teaching, learning and caring through staff confidence and competence.
+Team-Team has been awarded a National Training Award and is widely used.

-- Our sessions are closed to the general public.
-On sessions, every young person in the building is a registered member and all adults are staff, volunteers or supervised guests.
+Our sessions are closed to the general public.
+Every young person on session is a registered member and all adults are staff, volunteers, or supervised guests.

-We keep lost property for one month after it has been collected in the hope it will be claimed!
-You can call, email or ask in person if you think something has been left at MYZ and someone will check for you.
+We keep lost property for one month in the hopes it will be claimed!
+You can call, email or ask in person if you think something has been left at MYZ.

 We are a fully inclusive centre for young people of any ability.
-Although we can not provide 1:1 support, we offer young people with medium to high needs the chance to take part in Enhanced Inclusion sessions and membership is extended up to the age of 25 for these young people.
+Although we cannot provide 1:1 support, we offer young people with medium to high needs the chance to take part in our Inclusion sessions and membership is extended to age 25.

 If you would like more information about our Inclusion offer, please visit the Inclusion page or call 0161 203 5333